DABallentine/knowledge_discovery_charlotte/README.md

   <li> RECEIVED_MONTH - Parsed out the month from the DATE_RECEIVED feature </li>
   <li> SEASON - Parsed out the quarter from the DATE_RECEIVED feature, which generally differs from the official season of the year by only 1 week </li>
   <li> TOTAL_CALLS - Summed the total number of calls from each address </li>
-  <li> COL_MERGE - Combined RECEIVED_YEAR, RECEIVED_MONTH and NEIGHBORHOOD_PROFILE_AREA for merging 311-Service Requests with Violent Crime dataset </li>
+  <li> COL_MERGE_INDEX - Combined NEIGHBORHOOD_PROFILE_AREA, RECEIVED_MONTH and RECEIVED_YEAR for merging 311-Service Requests with CMPD Crime dataset </li>
 </ol>

 ### Census Income Data
 <ol>
   <li>GEO_ID - The original data from the GEO_ID column is in the format 1400000US37119000100.
 This data has been parsed to only include the 11-digit Tract Id after 'US'.</li>
-  <li>INCOME AND BENEFITS_Households with Income < $15,000 - Feature created by adding up the Income and Benefits of households < $10,000 and between $10,000 to $14,999</li>
+  <li>INCOME AND BENEFITS_Lower Income Households - Feature created by adding up the Income and Benefits of households less than $10,000 and between $10,000 to $34,999</li>
-  <li>INCOME AND BENEFITS_Households with Income > $150,000 - Feature created by adding up the Income and Benefits of households between $150,000 to $199,999 and > $200,000</li>
+  <li>INCOME AND BENEFITS_Mid Income Households - Feature created by adding up the Income and Benefits of households between $35,000 to $149,999</li>
-  <li>INCOME AND BENEFITS_Family Income < $15,000 - Feature created by adding up the Income and Benefits of families < $10,000 and between $10,000 to $14,999</li>
-  <li>INCOME AND BENEFITS_Family Income > $150,000 - Feature created by adding up the Income and Benefits of families between $150,000 to $199,999 and > $200,000</li>
+  <li>INCOME AND BENEFITS_Higher Income Households - Feature created by adding up the Income and Benefits of households between $150,000 to $199,999 and > $200,000</li>
   <li>COMMUTING TO WORK_By Car - Feature created by adding up the commuting to work alone in car and commuting to work by carpool</li>
   <li>ZIP_YEAR - Combined ZIP_CODE and YEAR column to map the data accordingly to the Service Requests dataset</li>
 </ol>
-The dataset consisted of 551 features that were reduced to 44 features as part of the data preprocessing which can be seen in the <a href="https://github.com/DABallentine/knowledge_discovery_charlotte/blob/main/Jupiter%20Notebooks/EDA_and_Preprocessing.ipynb"> EDA and preprocessing notebook </a>.
+The dataset consisted of 551 features that were reduced to 33 features as part of the data preprocessing which can be seen in the <a href="https://github.com/DABallentine/knowledge_discovery_charlotte/blob/main/Jupiter%20Notebooks/Census_Data_Preparation.ipynb"> EDA and preprocessing notebook </a>.

 ### Violent Crime Data
 <ol>
+  <li> MONTH - Parsed out the month from the DATE_REPORTED feature </li>
-  <li>COL_MERGE - Combined CALENDAR_YEAR, CALENDAR_MONTH and GEOGRAPHY_ID for merging Violent Crime dataset with 311-Service Requests</li>
+  <li> COL_MERGE_INDEX - Combined NPA, MONTH and YEAR for merging with 311-Service Requests</li>
+  <li> INCIDENT_COUNT - Total count of incidents reported per NPA every month </li>
+  <li> CRIME_SCORE - a function of INCIDENT_COUNT divided by the total incidents reported in that month and then multiplied by 100 to calculate the percentage</li>
 </ol>

 ## Data Understanding and Exploration
 ### Overview
 ##### Categories